American Fighter Pilot Clarence ‘Bud’ Anderson Was a World War II Triple Ace

 Clarence “Bud” Anderson in the cockpit of his aircraft.
 (Photo Credit: SDASM Archives / Wikimedia Commons / Public Domain)

-Bud Anderson flew his first mission with the 357th on February 5, 1944 and shot down his first enemy aircraft just under a month later.
+Bud Anderson flew his first mission with the 357th on February 5, 1944, and shot down his first enemy aircraft a little under one month later.
 It was the aforementioned Messerschmitt Bf 109 attacking an Allied Boeing B-17 Flying Fortress near Hanover.
 This was the first of many victories for the would-be ace, flying his P-51D Old Crow.

-Anderson has been officially credited with downing 16 1/4 enemy aircraft over the course of 116 missions.
-Not only does this make him a triple flying ace, but he was able to accomplish this feat without ever taking damage to his aircraft or needing to return to base for other issues.
+Anderson was officially credited with downing 16 1/4 enemy aircraft over 116 missions.
+Not only did this make him a triple flying ace, but he was able to accomplish the feat without ever taking damage to his aircraft or needing to return to base for other issues.
 Aside from Anderson, the 357th impressively produced three other triple aces.

 Bud Anderson becomes a FICON test pilot

-Clarence “Bud” Anderson at Edwards Air Force Base, California with a Lockheed F-104 Starfighter.
+Clarence “Bud” Anderson at Edwards Air Force Base, California.
 (Photo Credit: US Air Force / Wikimedia Commons / Public Domain)

 Anderson worked to figure out the best way for the RF-84 to be mounted to the larger aircraft, trying both the underside and the tips of the B-36’s wings.
 He would fly in one of the mounted fighter-bombers and detach it while the B-36 was in the air.
 Testing was successful, but implementation was limited and short-lived.